dshah2008/dshah2008.github.io/NLP_Classification.md

 \
 SBERT was developed in 2019 as a modification of the pre-trained BERT with signficant reduction in computation time.
 It outputs meaningful sentence embeddings in a 768 dimension vector.
 These embeddings can then be used as features in any Machine Learning model.\
 \
-After encoding the text samples with SBERT, we perform Recursive Feature Elimination to identify the most significant features based on the feature importance scores outputed by LightGBM.
-Once the top N features are selected, the model is once again trained to produce the classification.\
+After encoding the text samples with SBERT, we perform feature selection and train, tune and evaluate the LightGBM model just as we had done with the Tf-Idf based model.
-\
-We tune the model hyperparamters, including the N no. of features value using Optuna's Median Pruner.
-Tuning is based on 5-fold cross-validation and the log loss metric.\
 \

 **DistilBERT**\